robphilipp/stream-charts/README.md

 The plot determines what view-modifying user interactions are available.
 Specifically, panning the data to the left and right in time, and zooming in time.

 The &lt;RasterPlot/&gt; specifically is used to plot event-timing data, where the x-values are time, and the y-values are a category to which the event belongs.
-The x-axis is required to be a [&lt;ContinousAxis/&gt;](#continuous-axes-usage), and the y-axis is required to the a [&lt;OrdinalAxis/&gt;](#ordinal-axes-usage).
+The x-axis is required to be a [&lt;ContinuousAxis/&gt;](#continuous-axes-usage), and the y-axis is required to be an [&lt;OrdinalAxis/&gt;](#ordinal-axes-usage).

 #### [&#10514;](#content) <span id="raster-plot-usage-base">&lt;RasterPlot/&gt; base properties</span>